adsric/docker-dev/README.md

-# Development using Docker
+# Development with Docker

-The repository contains a LEMP stack setup in docker for local development on a Mac and documentation describing how to install and use [Docker](http://docker.com) as part of a local development work-flow.
+The repository contains a LEMP stack for docker compose, for Mac and documentation describing how to install and use [Docker](http://docker.com) as part of a local development work-flow.
 It doesn't explain what Docker is and so for more information about that, read the Docker **[docs](https://docs.docker.com/)**.

 ## Install Docker